mateigarcia/spring-boot-url-shortener/README.md

 # spring-boot-url-shortener Installation
-To build please run the following command
+To build please run the following command.
+It will build and run Unit tests

 `mvn clean install`